-ARC uses the mLINQS relocation expense management system, moveLINQ, to meet their relocation management program, payment system and reporting requirements. moveLINQ is an E-Gov Travel Services system and built on the Federal Enterprise Architecture (FEA) standard platform. moveLINQ is a Federal Travel Regulations, Chapter 302 compliant web-based system that automates relocation expense management processes, policy, and entitlement for both domestic moves and international relocations.
+ARC uses the mLINQS relocation expense management system, moveLINQ, to meet their relocation management program, payment system and reporting requirements. moveLINQ is an E-Gov Travel Services system and built on the Federal Enterprise Architecture (FEA) standard platform. moveLINQ is a Federal Travel Regulation Chapter 302 compliant web-based system that automates relocation expense management processes, policy, and entitlement for both domestic moves and international relocations.
 The application is used for household goods shipment and storage arrangements, employee travel arrangements, third party real estate payments and relocation tax administration, including W-2 preparation.
-Approved documents interface to Oracle for obligation or payment during a daily scheduled batch process. moveLINQ users consist of authorized TSD personnel, customer agency contacts, and relocating employees.
-The moveLINQ system is hosted by mLINQS Hosting Service (MHS) within their contracted Microsoft Azure Government Cloud.
-The Bureau of Fiscal Service system is hosted separate from other mLINQS customers.
+Approved documents interface with Oracle for obligation or payment during a daily scheduled batch process. moveLINQ users consist of authorized TSD personnel, customer agency contacts, and relocating employees.
+The moveLINQ system is hosted by MHS within their contracted Microsoft Azure Government Cloud.
+The Fiscal Service system is hosted separate from other mLINQS customers.
 MHS maintains a rolling 35 days of the point in time restores and 8 weeks of weekly backups.
-For the app services we manually save the "last known good" config and additionally backup the entire app service nightly.
-Seven days of the nightly app service backups are available.
+For the application services, ARC manually saves the "last known good" configuration files and performs a nightly backup of the entire application service.
+Seven days of the nightly application service backups are available.